thejtf/box/src/site/notes/Socrates.md

 People generally refer to the whole contested issue, the so thorny difficulty of distinguishing the historical person from his image in the authors of the texts and moreover scores of later interpreters, as the Socratic problem.
 Each age, each intellectual turn, produces an image of its own.
 No less true now that, “The ‘real’ Socrates we have not: what we have is a set of interpretations each of which represents a ‘theoretically possible’ Socrates,” as [Cornelia de Vogel](https://www.goodreads.com/author/show/26840440.Cornelia_de_Vogel "Cornelia de Vogel") put.
 In fact, model of [Gregory Vlastos](https://www.goodreads.com/author/show/246524.Gregory_Vlastos "Gregory Vlastos"), a new standard analytic paradigm for interpreting Socrates, held sway until the mid 1990s.
 Socrates, the figure, really fundamentally dominates any virtually any interpretation.

 #### Famous Quotes

+- “If you don't get what you want, you suffer; if you get what you don't want, you suffer; even when you get exactly what you want, you still suffer because you can't hold on to it forever.
+Your mind is your predicament.
+It wants to be free of change.
+Free of pain, free of the obligations of life and death.
+But change is law and no amount of pretending will alter that reality.”

 - “The only true wisdom is in knowing you know nothing.”

 - “The unexamined life is not worth living.”